-Date: 08.12.2017

-Time: 09:10h - 18:00h

-Venue: Palais des Nations, Geneva, Switzerland

-Link to map

-Getting there: From Cornavin Train Station use the Tram to "Nations" and walk up Avenue de la Paix or take the Bus to "Appia" and the Pregny Gate is on the other side of Avenue de la Paix.

-Meeting Point: We will meet at 09:10h at the Pregny Gate, Palais des entering United Nations Grounds.
+Date: 07.12.2018 Time: 09:10h - 18:00h Venue: Palais des Nations, Geneva, Switzerland Link to map Getting there: From Cornavin Train Station use the Tram to "Nations" and walk up Avenue de la Paix or take the Bus to "Appia" and the Pregny Gate is on the other side of Avenue de la Paix.
+Meeting Point: We will meet at 09:10h at the Pregny Gate, Palais des Nations, Geneva to jointly pass the security screening for entering United Nations Grounds.